- Body

 "My boyfriend says he’ll just pull his penis out before anything happens."

 The truth: It takes a lot of self-control for a guy to pull out.
-Also, some sperm can come out before a man ejaculates (“comes”).
+Also, some sperm can come out before a man ejaculates (“comes”), so it is still possible to get pregnant.